Rubber stamping supplies are now available in most craft stores.

 I find the brayer very useful for doing card making background.
 Roll it in one direction on a ink pad over and over again a few time to get the ink evenly on the rubber.
 Then roll on your cardstock.
 Try using it with the Kaleidacolor(Raised Rainbow Dye Inkpads).
 You just have to include this tool in your rubber stamping supplies shopping list if you do not own one yet.

-Petal Inkpads: I like to take out each petal and apply directly on cardstock but the foams tend to come out easily.
-CARD MAKING TIPS
+I like to take out each petal and apply directly on cardstock but the foams tend to come out easily.

 I love the Marvy Brush Markers and use them for most of my cards.
-They have a wide range of colors and though I use them alot, the brushes still work like new and does not dry out like other brushes.
-Just scribble each color on your plastic palette or a foam plate.
-Wet a clean watercolor brush and pick up the color.
-Apply the color to your stamped or drawn images just like using watercolors.
-In comparison with watercolors, the markers' colors are more vibrant and richer.
+They have a wide range of colours and though I use them a lot, the brushes still work like new and does not dry out like other brushes.
+Just scribble each colour on your plastic palette or a foam plate.
+Wet a clean watercolour brush and pick up the colour.
+Apply the colour to your stamped or drawn images just like using watercolours.
+In comparison with watercolours, the markers' colours are more vibrant and richer.

 Use these directly on the rubber stamps.
 Great for applying different colors to the image.
 The Marvy Embossing Markers stay wet long enough for us to pour on embossing powder to heat emboss the image.
 I like to emboss with clear embossing powder.
 You will see the raised image with the markers' colors below.
 Cool!

-FREE Monthly Newsletters!
 Do subscribed to the GreetingNews!
 Ezine and stay connected with me and I will update you with the latest news and happenings in the art of cardcrafting.
 Thank you!
-If you have to contact me,
+If you have to contact me, click here.